wayuto/Alum/README.zh.md

   Time (mean ± σ):     163.6 µs ±  38.8 µs    [User: 94.9 µs, System: 8.2 µs]
   Range (min … max):   121.4 µs … 2036.7 µs    17324 runs

-  Warning: Statistical outliers were detected.
-Consider re-running this benchmark on a quiet system without any interferences from other programs.
-It might help to use the '--warmup' or '--prepare' options.
+  Warning: Statistical outliers were detecteConsider re-running this benchmark on a quiet system without any interferences from other programIt might help to use the '--warmup' or '--prepare' options.

 Benchmark 2: ./a.out
   Time (mean ± σ):     479.4 µs ±  42.8 µs    [User: 267.1 µs, System: 117.8 µs]
   Range (min … max):   365.9 µs … 847.5 µs    5582 runs

-  Warning: Statistical outliers were detected.
-Consider re-running this benchmark on a quiet system without any interferences from other programs.
-It might help to use the '--warmup' or '--prepare' options.
+  Warning: Statistical outliers were detecteConsider re-running this benchmark on a quiet system without any interferences from other programIt might help to use the '--warmup' or '--prepare' options.

 Benchmark 3: python foo.py
   Time (mean ± σ):      13.6 ms ±   0.6 ms    [User: 10.7 ms, System: 2.7 ms]